-For more information, visit the Library website.
+For more information, and to read about the plans for a phased reopening, visit the Library website.

 For information on assessment arrangements, please visit the assessment page.

-Moodle is available globally to all University of Cambridge staff and students using their CRSid and Raven password.
+Moodle is available globally to all University of Cambridge staff and students, using their CRSid and Raven password.
 All you need to access Moodle is a computer, tablet or smartphone with an appropriate browser.